A. J. Casson

-Life & career
+Life and career

-Casson was born on May 17, 1898, in Toronto, Ontario, to an English Quaker father, John Edwin Casson, and a Canadian mother, Henrietta (Hardy).
+Casson was born on May 17, 1898, in Toronto, Ontario.
 At age nine, he moved to Guelph, and to Hamilton at age fourteen.
 The first exposure he had to art was at Hamilton Technical School, where he was asked by his teacher to demonstrate for the class.
 His father sent him to work at age 15 as an apprentice at a Hamilton lithography company.
 In 1915, the family moved back to Toronto where his first art classes were private lessons with Harry Britton.
 Britton taught him about colour and how to use oils and watercolour, a medium he loved.
 At the same time as working, he attended evening classes at Central Technical School.
 The first public exhibition of his work was at the Canadian National Exhibition, in 1917.

 He was hired by the commercial art/engravers firm Brigden's, owned by brothers George and Frederick Henry (Fred) Brigden.
 In 1919, Casson moved to Rous and Mann Ltd, where he was influenced by and assistant to Group of Seven member Franklin Carmichael to sketch and paint on his own.
-Carmichael and Casson then moved on to the first Canadian silkscreen printing firm, Sampson-Matthews Ltd, founded by founded by artist J. E. Sampson and businessman C. A. G. Matthews, for which he worked from 1926 till 1958.
+Carmichael and Casson then moved on to the first Canadian silkscreen printing firm, Sampson-Matthews Ltd, founded by artist J. E. Sampson and businessman C. A. G. Matthews, for which he worked from 1926 till 1958.
 After Carmichael left in 1932 to teach at the Ontario College of Art, Casson became their Art Director and in 1946 their vice-president.